ztaylor2/merge-conflict-lab/FUBAR.md

 ## bob! fuck yeah!

 Carol dislikes change.

 Carol dislikes change.

 ted is out here doin stuff and making changes

+ted/zach is in master and going to commit this which should conflict with the other commit that is also in master